-As a place of learning and critical inquiry related to adivasi communities, their history, culture, world-views, arts, languages, medicine, economy, development and traditions, the Adivasi Academy tries to combine the essentials of the views on education of Rabindranath Tagore, Shri Aurobindo, J. Krishnamurthy, Mahatma Gandhi, and Ananda Coomaraswamy, all of whom challenged the established pedagogic regimen.
-The training imparted at the Adivasi Academy does make use of modern technologies, however, without unduly privileging the lexical traditions of knowledge.
-Oral traditions, performing arts, handicrafts and visual arts form the core portion of the curriculum at the Adivasi Academy.
-The training at the Adivasi Academy is designed to help trainees to enhance their awareness and sensitivity, improve their skills and level of knowledge in their respective area of management, planning, production, social work, etc. in relation to adivasi communities.
+As a place of research, learning and critical inquiry related to Adivasi communities, their history, culture, world-views, arts, languages, medicine, economy, development and traditions, the Adivasi Academy tries to combine the essentials of the views on education of Rabindranath Tagore, Shri Aurobindo, J. Krishnamurthy, Mahatma Gandhi, Ananda Coomaraswamy, Ivan Ilich and Paulo Friere, all of whom challenged the established pedagogic regimen.
+The views of these thinkers-practitioners on the confluence of social good and university education form the bedrock of the educational philosophy of the Adivasi Academy.
+The Adivasi Academy does make use of modern technologies, however, without unduly privileging the lexical traditions of knowledge.
+Oral traditions, performing arts, handicrafts and visual arts form the core portion of the studies at the Adivasi Academy.
+Any training imparted at the Adivasi Academy is designed to help trainees to enhance their awareness and sensitivity, improve their skills and level of knowledge in their respective area of management, planning, production, social work, etc. in relation to Adivasi communities.

 The scope of the Adivasi Academy's educational and research programmes and its cultural and social interventions extends to all ethnic and linguistic communities in India.